dennis-ng/taxi-analytics/designconsiderations.md

     WHERE
         REGEXP_CONTAINS(_TABLE_SUFFIX, r'((green_trips_201[4-7])|(yellow_trips_201[5-7]))')
     ```
-2. Null Values and Invalid values<P>
+2. Null Values and Invalid values<p>
 There are some rows where some columns in `trip_distance`, `fare_amount`, `dropoff_datetime` or the `longitude/latitude` are NULL.
 I exclude any rows where any of those columns contain a `NULL` value to ensure the endpoints are returning results based on the same consistent set of taxi trips.
 However, if I do that, tables in 2017 will be completely empty.
 If approximation is acceptable, I will include the rows as long as they contain either valid set of columns in [`longitude/latitude`, `fare_amount`] or valid set of columns in [`trip_distance`, `dropoff_datetime`].
 However, because the API required does not support specify if approximation is expected, I would rather not surprise the user.<br>
 Some of the columns have only a certain valid range of values, thus the following filters are put in place:
     >```